Businesses and Professions

-(a) Any person who practices the fitting and sale of hearing aids shall deliver to each person supplied with a hearing aid a receipt, which shall contain the licensee's signature and show his or her business address and the number of his or her certificate, together with specifications as to the make and model of the hearing aid furnished, and the full terms of sale clearly stated.
-If a hearing aid which is not new is sold, the receipt and the container shall be clearly marked as "used" or "reconditioned" whichever is applicable, with terms of guarantee, if any.
+(a) Any person who practices the fitting and sale of hearing aids shall deliver to each person supplied with a hearing aid a receipt that shall contain the licensee's signature and show his or her business address and the number of his or her certificate, together with specifications as to the make and model of the hearing aid furnished, and the full terms of sale clearly stated.
+If a hearing aid that is not new is sold, the receipt and the container shall be clearly marked as "used" or "reconditioned," whichever is applicable, with terms of guarantee, if any.

 (b) The receipt shall bear in no smaller type than the largest used in the body copy portion the following: "The purchaser has been advised at the outset of his or her relationship with the hearing aid dealer that any examination(s) or representation(s) made by a licensed hearing aid dealer and fitter in connection with the fitting and selling of this hearing aid(s) is not an examination, diagnosis, or prescription by a person licensed to practice medicine in this state and therefore must not be regarded as medical opinion or advice."

 (c) The receipt, covering agreements consummated at any place other than at an address of the seller, shall contain the following statement: "You may cancel this agreement if it has been consummated by a party at any place other than at a business address of the seller by a written notice directed to a business address of the seller by registered mail, telegram, or delivery, not later than midnight of the third business day following the signing of the agreement."